OPSCCnet/OPSCCnet/README.md

 ```
 👇
 ### 💁 Details on how to use nano and set up the path
+> skip this part if you have installed QuPath on a MacOS system using the default location
 > Using nano: STRG + O writes the output and STRG + X exits the file.
 > Once you have opened the paquo configure file, set the QuPath dir, e.g. qupath_dir "/home/sebastian/DeepLearning_Image/QuPath043/QuPath-0.4.3-Linux/QuPath/" [Please pay attention!
 The QuPath dir to be set for OPSCCnet either in the browser version or the command line version would be QuPathApp="/home/sebastian/DeepLearning_Image/QuPath043/QuPath-0.4.3-Linux/QuPath/bin/QuPath"; so they differ!]

-- [x] You have put a reference of your QuPath APP to paquo (please see above; read their docs)
+- [x] You have put a reference of your QuPath APP to paquo (you don't have to do this if you have installed it on a MacOS system with default parameters; otherwise please see above)

 > You are ready to go
 ### 🎯 How to run OPSCCnet using a browser <a name="hwtrun_1"></a>
+> If you are using a MacOS system, the correct directory to set for the QuPath app in the browser is "/Applications/QuPath.app/Contents/MacOS/QuPath"
 ```bash
 streamlit run OPSCCnet.py
 ```